Moon-0xff/gnome-mpris-label/README.md

 ### Using Git and the installation script
 1. Clone this repository: `$ git clone https://github.com/Moon-0xff/gnome-mpris-label.git`
 2. `cd` into the directory: `$ cd gnome-mpris-label`
-3. Checkout stable branch: `$ git checkout stable`
+3. Checkout the stable branch: `$ git checkout stable`
 4. Run the installation script: `$ sh install.sh`

 Skip the third step to install the development version.